Malabar rebellion: Message to Friends of Freedom for India

 The English translation of the letter written to the newspaper The Hindu by Variyankunnath Kunjahammad Haji, as appeared in the newspaper on 18 October 1921:

 "Honoured Editor, I request you to publish the following facts in your paper.
 According to the Press Reports from Malabar which you will have got, Hindu-Muslim Unity in Malabar has thoroughly ceased to exist.
 It appears that the report that Hindus are forcibly converted (by any men) is entirely untrue.
 Such conversions were done by the Government Party and Reserve Policemen in mufti mingling themselves with the rebels (masquerading as rebels.)
 Moreover, because some Hindu brethren, aiding the military, handed over to the military innocent (Moplahs) who were hiding from the military, a few Hindus have been put to some trouble.
 Besides, the Nambudiri, who is the cause of this rising, has also similarly suffered.
 The Hindus are compulsorily impressed for military service.
 Therefore, several Hindus seek protection in my Hill.
 Several Moplahs, too, have sought my protection.
 Now the chief military commander [of the government] is causing Hindus to evacuate from these Taluks.
 Innocent women and children of Islam, who have done nothing and possess nothing, are not permitted to leave the place.
 The Hindus are compulsorily impressed for military service.
 Therefore, several Hindus seek protection in my hill.
 Several Moplahs, too, have sought my protection.
 For the last one month and a half, except for the seizure and punishment of the innocent, no purpose has been achieved.
 Let all the people in the world know this.
 Let Mahatma Gandhi and Moulana know it.
 If this letter is not seen published, I will ask your explanation at one time."

 Rashtriya Swayamsevak Sangh was formed by K. B. Hedgewar in the aftermath of the Hindu-Muslim riots during Khilafat Movement and particularly due to those during Moplah Riots.

 Wagon Tragedy

-On 10 November 1921 when the uprising was near its end, almost 100 detained Muslim prisoners were sent by train from Tirur to the Central Prison, Bellary in the Madras Presidency.
+On 10 November 1921 when the uprising was near its end, almost 100 detained Muslim prisoners were sent by train from Tirur to the Central Prison, Coimbatore in the Madras Presidency.
 64 of the 100 prisoners suffocated to death in the closed railroad wagon.
 Few Hindus also include in the 70 people killed due to the Wagon Tragedy.